meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 ![Late Bills](assets/late-bills1.png)

-When you open the dedicated chargeback statement, you can also identify what exactly changed by navigating down below the chargeback statement, opening an old one, and comparing it with a new one.
+When you open the dedicated chargeback statement, you can also identify what exactly changed by navigating down below the chargeback statement, where you will see the cancelled chargeback statements.
+You can expand a cancelled chargeback statement and compare it with the current one to see which changes were applied.

 ![Late Bills](assets/late-bills2.png)

-Transparency around updates in finalized chargeback statements extends in CSV exports, which always reflects the latest data as well as in API.
+Transparency around updates in finalized chargeback statements in CSV exports and API will follow soon.
+Currently only the latest data is reflected in CSV export and via the API.

 #### Retroactive Chargeback Statements

 When no payment method is active on a meshProject, chargeback statements are not created at the end of a month.
-Only when an active payment method is applied at a later point in time does the chargeback statements generation resume.
-For missing months, where no payment method was applied the next chargeback statement with a valid payment method will contain the usage reports of the missing months.
+Only when an active payment method is applied at a later point in time the chargeback statement generation resumes.
+The Chargeback Statement will then be created at the point in time where the payment method is set and also past months will be generated accordingly, if the payment method was applied retroactively.
+Supporting these retroactive payment methods in self-service will be available soon.